onegm/GodPlot/README.md

 # GodPlot
 A Godot 4 plug-in for creating graphs.
+Works in the editor.
 The following graph types are supported:
 - Scatter plots
 - Line graphs
 - Area graphs